 #1 – Detect the Onset of Flu Symptoms

 You have to be extremely observant of the onset of flu symptoms signaled by your body.

-Another sign that shows your body is acidic is the growth of ulcer inside your mouth.
-But you have to watch particularly the inflamed ulcer on your soft palate (the back portion of the roof of your mouth) because this is the sore spot that often (without fail if you never attempt to alkalize your body) encourages flu infection.
+Another sign that shows your body is acidic is the growth of ulcer inside your mouth, particularly the one on your soft palate because this is the sore spot that often (without fail if you never attempt to alkalize your body) encourages flu infection.